edumserrano/dotnet-sdk-extensions/docs/configuration/options-without-IOptions.md

 appsettings says: Hello from typed configuration
 ```

-Analyse the [StartupOptionsValue class](/demos/DotNet.Sdk.Extensions.Demos/Options/OptionsValue/StartupOptionsValue.cs) for more information on how this demo works.
+Analyse the [StartupOptionsValue class](/demos/DotNet.Sdk.Extensions.Demos/Options/OptionsValue/StartupOptionsValue.cs) for more information on how this extension works.